slinkity/slinkity/www/src/docs/asset-management.md

 });
 ```

-For further Eleventy Image configuration you can check out their [excellent docs](https://www.11ty.dev/docs/plugins/image/).
+For further Eleventy Image configuration, you can check out their [excellent docs](https://www.11ty.dev/docs/plugins/image/).